 There’s already music that we have developed in-house for two to five pieces.
 I couldn't do my full show at Jaipur.
 My full show is like a set.
 There’s a stage set up.
 At the Delhi show, every spoken word piece will be accompanied with music.

 Shah: You've said you’re inspired by the Gurmukhi script, and kirtan.
-Do you have a favorite Punjabi poem?
+Do you have a favourite Punjabi poem?

 I love a lot of Bulleh Shah.
 Actually, last time I was in India, I found out that my dad used to write poetry.
 I found love poems he wrote when he was living in Japan and he was newly married to my mom.
 It was so disgusting, because he claims to not have written them.
 He just bald face lies, to your face.
 There’s this one specific love poem where he uses the words “milk and honey” to describe her.
 He wrote in English.
 Really bad English.
 But it was pretty cool, because he knew the name of my book when I was one.